Segmentation

 Behavioral segmentation groups users based on what they do.

-This may include pages visited, products viewed, content consumed, forms started, carts abandoned, booking steps completed, repeat visits, email engagement, purchase history, or lifecycle actions.
+This may include pages visited, products viewed, content consumed, forms started, carts abandoned, booking steps completed, repeat visits, email engagement, purchase history, app usage, or lifecycle actions.

 Behavioral segmentation is often the most actionable because behavior reveals intent.